Neighborhood-Based Bartering Networks: The Original Sharing Economy

 How to Start Your Own Bartering Network

 Contemplating your own bartering network?
-Here’s a aware book to get you started:
+Here’s a humorous guide to get you started:

 - Know Your Neighbors: Attend local events, like a street fair in Denver, to spark interest.
 Casual chit-chat is your ally.